+You believe that there is always more to learn.
 You have an insatiable thirst for knowledge.
-You seek information over a broad variety of topics.
+You seek in-depth information instead of a broad variety of topics.
 You gather and retain substantial knowledge in multiple areas.
-You find pure enjoyment in the sheet act of immersing yourself in something new.
+You find pure enjoyment in the sheer act of immersing yourself in something new.

 The biggest challenge facing those with your WHY is a practical one.
-You have a tendency to want to create a Rolls Royce when only a Volkswagen is required.
-The pursuit of perfection may be uncalled for or even counterproductive.
-You are not particularly suited for mundane tasks and may often get in your own way, looking for innovation or perfection where none is needed.
-You have to be cautious to keep your over-active brain out of the way necessary chores that must be accomplished.
+You have a tendency to want to create a Rolls Royce when only a Volkswagen is required (or requested!).
+The pursuit of perfection may be uncalled for, or even counterproductive.
+You are not particularly suited for mundane tasks, and may often get in your own way as you are constantly looking for innovation and perfection when none is actually needed.
+You have to be cautious to keep your over-active brain out of the way when facing necessary chores that must be accomplished in a timely manner.
 Sometimes good enough really is good enough.

-While virtually every task has components that must get done, your challenge is to set a time frame and deliver just what is required.
-Although you can delve into the depths and intricacies of the subject matter, you need to be aware when that is needed and wanted.
+While virtually every task has components that must be completed, your challenge is to set a time frame and deliver just what is required without going above and beyond.
+Although you can delve into the depths and intricacies of any subject matter or task, you need to be aware of when that level of depth is actually needed or wanted.
 If people want detail -give them detail.
 When they want a summary – give them a summary.
 You will find the most happiness in roles where your intellect is constantly challenged.
-In interactions with others it is important to maintain your humility to avoid being perceived as arrogant.
-Your high-powered brain is indeed a gift and you will find more joy and fulfillment when you surprise people with it..
+When interacting with others, it is important that you maintain your humility to avoid being perceived as arrogant.
+Your high-powered brain is indeed a gift; you will find more joy and fulfillment when you surprise people with it.

-If your WHY is Mastery then you will do well in personal relationships where details and truths are valued.
-You relish the detail and going deep in areas you find important.
-You are fascinated by the nuances and small things that give depth to the subject.
-If your significant other’s WHY is Contribute, Trust, Make Sense, Right Way, or Clarify then you will probably have a good chance at a wonderful relationship.
-With the WHYs of Better Way, Challenge, and Simplify it may be more of a struggle as they may not see the detail and depth as a positive thing.
-You may have your systems for gathering information and data and you know how you like it so if your significant other appreciates and encourages your gift then the relationship will be strong!
-It is easy for you to be misunderstood because there are so very few of you and it truly is quite a unique gift.
+If your WHY is Mastery, you will do well in personal relationships in which details and truths are valued.
+You relish small details and enjoy going deep into areas you consider important.
+You are fascinated by nuance and the small things that give depth to a subject.
+If your significant other’s WHY is Contribute, Trust, Make Sense, Right Way, or Clarify you will probably have a good chance at a wonderful relationship.
+You may have systems for gathering information and data, and you know how you like things to be; if your significant other appreciates and encourages these gifts your relationship will be strong!
+With those who have the WHY of Better Way, Challenge, or Simplify it may be more of a struggle to maintain close relationships with them, as they may not see your attention to detail and need to go in depth as a positive thing.
+It is easy for you to be misunderstood; remember that there are so very few of you that mastery is truly a unique gift.

-You make a great Team member if the Team needs depth and details.
-If the business needs detailed research, in depth manuals, or detailed reports then you would be great for the job.
-If they want fast action and results – you probably are not the right person for the job.
-Most likely you will make a better business owner or solopreneur than an employee so that you can set the rules and give yourself enough time to do what you want the way you want to do it.
-You don’t like to be rushed and you want to know as much as you can so fast is not in the equation.
+You make a great team member if the team needs depth and details.
+If an organization needs complex research, in-depth manuals, or detailed reports you would be great for the job.
+If they want fast action and results, however, you are probably not the right person, and you may find that you are stressed and unhappy.
+Most likely you will make a better business owner or solo-preneur than an employee; this way you can set the rules and give yourself enough time to do what you want in the way you want to do it.
+You don’t like to be rushed, and you want to know as much as you can before making a decision.
+For you, “fast” is not in the equation.

-As a parent, you would do very well.
-You would have the knowledge to share with your child and the patience to share it.
-You love spending time with your kids (or anyone) showing them what you know and have learned and kids love that.
-Although you may consider yourself a beginner at your given subject – the rest of us feel you know more than anyone we know.
+As a parent you do very well.
+You have a great deal of knowledge to share with your child, as well as the patience to share it.
+You love spending time with your kids (or anyone) when you’re given the chance to show them what you know and have learned.
+Kids, especially when young, love that about you.
+Although you may consider yourself a beginner at your given subject, the rest of us feel that you know more about it than anyone else we’ve met.
 Your kids will feel the same.
-Your challenge may come as they get older and want fast decisions or quick answers where you don’t operate that way.
-You think deep before you act.
-Young adults act before they think.
-Your patience will help you in this area as well and soon they will come back to you for advice and discussions!
+Your challenge may come as they get older; they will want fast decisions or quick answers, and you don’t operate that way.
+You almost always prefer to think long and hard before you act.
+Conversely, young adults tend to act before they think.
+Your patience will help you navigate these changes, and soon they will come back to you for advice and discussions!

 The more you get to learn about yourself-the more you get to learn about others.